 The clinical skills and experience you gain from Concordia University Texas’s ABSN track will provide you with a broad scope of practice.
 This will give you the versatility to shape your nursing career as you go.

 Earning a BSN also provides you with ample room for career growth.
 According to the American Association of Colleges in Nursing (AACN), nurse leaders recognize the unique value of nurses who hold a BSN degree.

 As patient care becomes more complex, nurse leaders are standing together and advocating for a rise in the number of BSN nurses in all clinical settings.
 They believe that education impacts and improves the quality of patient outcomes – and they’re right.

 The AACN cites several studies showing that having more nurses with BSN degrees results in reduced patient mortality and failure-to-rescue rates.
-Studies also prove that nurses with BSNs tend to have higher job satisfaction levels than registered nurses (RNs) who do not have a bachelor’s degree.
+Studies also show that nurses with BSNs tend to have higher job satisfaction levels than registered nurses who do not have a bachelor’s degree.

 Healthcare employers will see the dedication and quality care that Concordia nurses provide.
 Not only do they count on you to move into leadership roles, but they expect you to mentor the next generation of RNs.